Azure/azure-quickstart-templates/301-parameterized-linked-templates/detail/complexvariables.md

 The variables `AvailabilitySetFaultDomain` and `maxFaultDomainsforLocation` are used to allow selection of the number of fault domains for Availability Sets based on the maximum number for the deployment region: [azuredeploy.json#L191-L206](../azuredeploy.json#L191-L206).
 The variable `maxFaultDomainsforLocation` is used later in creation of the Availability Sets: [azuredeploy.json#L334](../azuredeploy.json#L334), [azuredeploy.json#L354](../azuredeploy.json#L354).

-The variable `storageProfile` provides a simple lookup table to match the number of data disks to attach to a given VM size: [azuredeploy.json#L207-L213](../azuredeploy.json#L207-L213).
+The variable `storageProfileSimple` provides a simple lookup table to match the number of data disks to attach to a given VM size: [azuredeploy.json#L207-L213](../azuredeploy.json#L207-L213).

 The parameter `MidtierVMSize` is used as a key to select a value from the variable: [azuredeploy.json#L765-L767](../azuredeploy.json#L765-L767)